 - Know if your passion and purpose derive from your ego or your heart.
 If you feel motivated to help others, ask yourself why you want to do so.
-Sometimes we say we want to help others, but when we’re truly honest with ourselves about why, we uncover other motives, such as a desire to live up to others’ expectations or to feel better about ourselves.
-It’s not totally horrible if your passion derives partly from your ego, but you’ll do yourself a big favor by listening to what your heart is telling you to do.
+Sometimes we say we want to help others, but when we’re truly honest with ourselves about why, we uncover other motives, such as a desire to live up to others’ expectations or to feel important or worthy.
+Do your motives stem from unhealed wounds, or are you really feeling called to do these things?

 - Know what raises your vibration and what lowers it.
 When we spend too much time around negative, toxic energies, we may end up suffering if we don’t know how to handle it.
-This is especially important to remember when it comes to following news stories, whether it’s online or on television.
-Pay attention to how you feel about the information you’re receiving and the person who is delivering the message.
-If it doesn’t inspire hope, you’re wasting your time and energy.
-To work toward building solutions, we want to stay focused on what keeps us going in a positive direction instead of getting trapped by fear.
-To learn more about vibrations and frequencies, here is a video on how to discern a frequency and one on how frequencies affect your life.
+This is especially important to remember when it comes to following news stories and events occurring around the world.
+Pay attention to how much time is being spent listening about problems versus solutions.
+To work toward building solutions, we want to stay focused on what keeps us going in a positive direction instead of getting completely trapped by fear.

-- Have patience and compassion towards those with lower levels of awareness.
-If you’re trying to help people who are not as knowledgeable or conscious as you are, it’s helpful not to rush the process or to get impatient with people if they are not ready to change or face certain truths.
-For example, if you’re trying to teach someone how to eat healthier, help them find ways to take baby steps instead of pressuring them to adopt the habits of a health nut.
+- Have patience and compassion towards those with lower levels of awareness or motivation.
+If you’re trying to help people who are not as knowledgeable or conscious as you are, it’s helpful not to rush the process or to get impatient with them if they are not ready to change or face certain truths.
+For example, if you’re trying to teach someone how to eat healthier and take better care of their body, help them find ways to take baby steps.
 You’ll drive yourself crazy if expect everyone to make dramatic changes across the span of a day, a week, or even a month.
 Do you typically make dramatic changes overnight?
 Remind yourself that each person grows and changes at their own pace.

-- Be a guide instead of a “people fixer.”
-Most of us who have a strong desire to help probably have a deep desire to fix people, but that’s probably not the role we should play.
-No one is perfect, so it’s futile trying to fix anyone.
+- Be a guide instead of a people fixer.
+Most of us who have a strong desire to help probably have a deep desire to fix or rescue people, but that’s not the role we should play.
+No one is perfect, so fixing anyone is futile.
 A healthier approach might be to view ourselves as guides and teachers who are sharing our skills, talents, and knowledge to help others more easily maneuver their way down their path.
 We should avoid rescuing people from their problems so they can learn lessons and grow on their own.
 Instead of being rescuers, we can be like lighthouses guiding and assisting others through the darkness.

 - A small victory can be a huge victory.
 It may not be possible to help every person we encounter, but all the small successes can lead to something bigger.
 Once you’ve helped someone, they might be motivated to help others or begin spreading the information they’ve learned to their family and friends, which could benefit someone they know.
 Keep in mind that every time you try to teach others what you have learned, you might be planting the seed that is going to help someone grow.

 - Accept that you won’t always succeed.
-Following your heart and your dreams sometimes requires you to step outside the box.
+Following your heart and your dreams sometimes requires you to step way outside the box.
 When you find the courage to step outside the box and do something different from what everyone else is doing, there is always the risk of failure.
 Some people might not understand what you’re doing.
 Others might intentionally target you and try to pull you down because your efforts are seen as a threat to the old, failing systems that they are desperately trying to maintain for as long as they can.
-Don’t let the fear of failure or a few stumbling blocks stop you from fulfilling your mission.
+Don’t let the fear of failure or obstacles stop you from fulfilling your mission.
 When your intuition tells you you’re on the right path, keep going.
-You will learn and grow by taking these risks.
+You will learn and grow a lot by taking these risks.